mdheller/dumbass/tests/brutestrap/README.md

 - Menu

 ### Advanced Input components
-- Live updating fuzzy search input (e.g: "type your city...", "skill...", "topic...")
+- Live updating fuzzy search input (e.g: "type your city...", "skill...", "topic...") (not just a datalist or its select polyfill on iOS, but a true fuzzy search input with updating list that works on any target)
 - Group of inputs (group of observations of a particular input, either listed, or mapped) "higher order component" that takes any imput component, and either "list" or "map" type (map types will just support string keys for now)

-### Improvements
-- Form layout
-- Form states: invalid, required (but no custom validation messages probably just use built in to save work on i18n))

-## Design required

-- Think about how to do i18n: What sort of parameters ( a map of messages ? ) How to tell a component what language to render in?
-- I think like "message files" should be factorable and importable by components in order to render whatever messages they want.
-- Brutestrap should provide some built in message files in English that can be expanded into other high value languages (the BRICS countries + German, French, Japanese and Korean, plus one high value African language + one high value Eastern Europe language).
-- Initially translations will be done by hand using Google translate / its API, using a script.
-Later can be "improved" by contractors / contributors.